dsohk/rancher-devsecops-workshop/docs/part-2.md

 4. In the Provide a token input field, enter `spring-petclinic` and click `Generate Token` button.
 5. Record the generate token in your `mylab_env.txt` file for configuring Jenkins later.

+At this point, we are done with Sonarqube setting.
+You can logout from Sonarqube or close the browser window to exit.

 ## 5 - Configure Jenkins

+Configuring Jenkins will be in two sections
+1 - Configure Credential
+2 - Configure Jenkins Systems

 ### 1. GitHub Credentials.

+Open Jenkins URL on your browser.

 1. Login to Jenkins
-2. Navigate to the Jenkins Dashboard.
 2. Choose `Manage Jenkins` on the left menu
-3. Choose `Manage Credentials` on the security section.
+3. Under `Security` Section, Choose `Manage Credentials`
 4. Under `Stores scoped to Jenkins`, click the `(global)` dropdown menu.
 Choose `Add credentials`.
-5. `Add Credentials`
 5. In the `Add Credentials` form, choose `Secret text` in `Kind` field.
 6. Enter your Github's personal access token in the `Secret` field.
 Token is stored in the `mylab_env.txt`
 7. Enter `my-github` in the `ID` field.
 Please MAKE SURE this is correct as to match the value in our Jenkins Pipeline.